JohnWick92/setup-scripts/README.md

-# This scripts install all things that I use to develop
+# This scripts install some languages and tools that I use to develop

-## Do not forget to give execution permissions to the desired scripts

-# When the rust install ask to proceed or change or cancel type 2 hit enter for every option except the modify path, type n instead and hit enter

-## Debian based was built based on ubuntu and RHEL based was built based on fedora
+## Debian based was made in a Ubuntu-24.04 and also in wsl
-## Check if your based distro need some tweaks on the script before run it

-# Download JetBrains Mono from JetBrains and install it

-## In order to have a transparent vim
-## setup your gitconfig and that is all
+## Rhel based was made in a Fedora 40

+## JetBrains Mono need to be manually installed